New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 Set Up Your Python Environment

-Before diving deeper into building your Google News scraper, let’s establish a clean, isolated environment for your project.
+Before diving into web scraping Google News, let's establish a clean, isolated environment for your project.
 This step is crucial because it ensures your scraper works consistently across different platforms (Windows, macOS, Linux) and prevents dependency conflicts with other projects.

 Let's walk through the setup process to create a clean, isolated environment for your Python web scraping project.